Recycled Plastic PackagingView Products

 100% Recyclable Material

-Once produced our packaging can then be widely recycled.
+Once produced our recycled plastic packaging can then be widely recycled.
 We ensure we’re being environmentally responsible throughout all stages of our products’ life-cycle.
 And we’re constantly searching for cleaner and better methods of production.

 In this way, we ensure that our packaging is not only protecting our clients’ product but that it’s also protecting the welfare of our planet.

 Minimising our Impact

 60% rPET: The Perfect Balance

 Our feedstock in 2000 was PVC, but once we became Marks and Spencer approved in 2004, we converted to APET & then to RPET.
 PVC was poor for the environment on disposal and there was no end market.
 On the other hand, PET was much sought after for the new water bottle industry.
 It made sense to change to PET as the material of choice for recycling.